atgreen/cl-tuition/README.md

 ## Components

 Tuition includes a few reusable building blocks.
 Each component exposes a small protocol of functions or methods for init, update, and view.

+Use components when you want common interactions without re‑implementing state machines (for example, cursor management for text inputs or tick scheduling for spinners).
+Keep the component instance in your model, delegate messages to it in `update`, and render with the component’s `view`.
+For a deeper guide, see `src/components/README.md`.

 ```lisp
 ;; Spinner